eomereu/react/cheatsheets/Sec4-ReactState.md

 <button onClick={changeTitle}>BtnTxt</button>
 ```
 > *Be aware that some programmes name these kind of functions with the name of event listener. i.e. instead of **changeTitle** above, they use something like **clickHandler**.*

+## "State"
+In the beginning React evaluates all components recursively up until a point which there is no more inner components and returns the JSX codes as interpreted accordingly.
+However it performs this just at the beginning once, but we need to make React re-evaluate some parts of components based on events such as clicking etc. Here comes the **State** structure.